janm31415/jAmpPercussive/README.md

 Note that it is not possible to purchase the audio plugin via a third-party host application.
 If you run jAmp Percussive via for instance GarageBand you will get a message as in the image above.
 Just start the stand-alone jAmp 8100 application if you want to purchase.

+## Synthesizer view

 ![](images/percussive.png)

+The main view of the application contains a navigation bar on top, a bunch of knobs that control the synthesized sounds, a row with some additional settings, and 16 large buttons that will produce a drum sound when hit.
+Let's go over the different buttons and knobs.

+### 16 large buttons
+The large buttons will produce a drum or cymbal sound when they are tapped, or when the corresponding MIDI note is triggered.
+There are two types of synthesized sounds available.
+The 8 top buttons can be used to create membrane based drum sounds, while the bottom 8 buttons are used to create cymbal sounds.

+### MIDI step button
+To each button we can assign a MIDI note.
+Triggering this MIDI note will trigger the corresponding drum or cymbal sound.

+### Name id dropdown
+Each button can be given a name id.
+This name id will be used by the sequencer (see later).
+The top 8 buttons, corresponding to membrane based drum sounds, can be given one of the following name ids:
+  - kick
+  - snare
+  - tom lo
+  - tom hi
+  - cowbell

+while the bottom 8 buttons, corresponding to cymbal sounds, can be given the following name ids:

+  - hihat
+  - ride
+  - crash